 Netanyahu: Israel to keep security control over West Bank

-Israeli Prime Minister Benjamin Netanyahu said Monday that Israel will maintain security control over all of the West Bank, with or without a peace agreement with the Palestinians.
-Speaking at a ceremony marking the 50th anniversary of the 1967 Mideast war, when Israel captured the West Bank, Netanyahu said Israel seeks "true peace" with its neighbors but all has to ensure its own security.
+Israeli Prime Minister Benjamin Netanyahu says Israel will maintain security control over the entirety of the West Bank, with or without a peace agreement with the Palestinians.
+Netanyahu spoke today at a ceremony marking the 50th anniversary of the 1967 Mideast War, when Israel captured the West Bank.

 Discussions